 In order to eliminate the plaque and tartar that accumulate on your teeth, you must undertake teeth cleanings once every six months.

 At The Dental Design Studios, we provide dental solutions to improve your oral health while transforming smiles.
-Visit our office at 8391 Westview Drive, Houston, TX 77055, or call (713) 468-5800 and schedule an appointment.
+For more information, visit our office at 8391 Westview Drive, Houston, TX 77055, or call (713) 468-5800.